A Relaxed Ka\v{c}anov Iteration for the $p$-Poisson Problem: Variational Formulation of the Algorithm

-The most important feature of the algorithm is that it only needs to solve linear sub-problems.
-Therefore, we extend the energy functional by an additional parameter $a \,:\, \Omega \to [0,\infty)$ such that the new functional is quadratic with respect to~$v$.
+The most important feature of the algorithm is that it only needs to solve linear sub-problems, which carry their own energy depending on the weight.
+Therefore, very much inspired by the work \cite{MR1440119,MR2588385} and with appropriate adjustments, we extend the energy by an additional parameter $a \,:\, \Omega \to [0,\infty)$ such that the new functional is quadratic with respect to~$v$.
 In particular, we define

 This energy is well-defined for all~$v \in W^{1,p}_0(\Omega)$ and measurable $a\,:\, \Omega \to [0,\infty)$ but might take the value~$\infty$.